-The criterion of the structure of sentences The criterion of the aim of the speaker The criterion of the existence of all parts of the sentence simple and composite declarative, interrogative, imperative and exclamatory elliptical and non- elliptical
+The criterion of the The criterion of the aim The criterion of the structure of sentences of the speaker existence of all parts of the sentence simple and composite declarative, interrogative, elliptical and non- imperative and elliptical exclamatory

 Exercise#3.
 Fill the table with examples of thenegative form of adeclarative sentence of compared languages.
 Analyze similarities, differences between them.